sergey-hovhannisyan/p2p-geeks/README.md

 ### Installation Prerequisites

 Prerequisites for installation:
-- Latest version of PostgreSQL (initialize a server and create a database)
+- Latest version of PostgreSQL (initialize a server and create a database named `p2pdb`)
 - Python 3.8 or higher
 - `pip install Django psycopg2`
 - `pip install virtualenv`